Application Dependency Mapping

 The video below demonstrates manual modeling of dependencies using Blueprints™ to build an interactive dependency map, and using it to perform impact analysis of the system's susceptibility to various failure scenarios.
 Blueprints™ also supports automated IT discovery.

-To learn more, watch these additional instructional videos.
+To learn more, watch these additional videos.

 Use Blueprints™ yourself by registering for a free trial.